Your housing rights in the cost of living crisis

 • get an eviction order from a court or tribunal

-Who the ban applies to
+Who the ban applied to

 • a private landlord or letting agency